abdu95/data-engineering-1/Term_DE1/initial_prep.md

 What is your Fact table doing?

-Should Trigger when Insert Into order_items? (because of TransactionID)
+Trigger works when new row inserted into order_items table (because of TransactionId)

-If you Insert Into order_items, then you should Insert Into order_payments as well, becuase of payment_value
+If you Insert Into order_items, then you should Insert Into order_payments as well, because of payment_value

-While Inserting Into order_items, use existing product_id & product_category_name
+While Inserting Into order_items, use existing product_id & existing seller_id
-existing seller_id

-Then, Insert Into orders, use
+Then, Insert Into orders, use existing customer_id
-existing customer_id